Accredited services

 Power performance assessment

-A power performance assessment (PPA) aims to provide an agreed methodology for the measurement of the power output of a wave or tidal energy converter in a range of sea states and an agreed framework for the reporting of the results of these measurements.
-It enables the estimation of the energy production from the device at a prospective site, where wave or tidal power resource information of sufficient detail and quality exists.
+A power performance assessment (PPA) provides a standardised methodology to measure the power output of wave or tidal energy converters across different sea states and a consistent framework for reporting results.
+This process includes an estimation of energy production from the device at a prospective site, provided sufficient resource data is available.

 - IEC TS 62600-200:2013 | for tidal energy converters – power performance assessment